 Devorah founded Mission Ashtanga in the tradition of Sri K. Pattabhi Jois and teaches the postures and series as Gurujii taught it to her.

 The ultimate value of Ashtanga yoga is that the practice offers us a mirror to discover and truly know ourselves.
-The practice itself is the ultimate teacher and if we stay engaged and curious, it will teach us all we need to know, ultimately bringing us closer to ourselves.
+The practice itself is the ultimate teacher and as long as we stay engaged and curious, it will teach us all we need to know, ultimately bringing us closer to ourselves.

 Moving beyond the familiar

-Ashtanga yoga stretches us in new ways and strengthens areas of weakness in both the body, mind, and spirit.
-By stretching beyond what is most familiar, students are able to delve more deeply into the body-mind experience.
+Ashtanga yoga stretches us in new ways and strengthens areas of weakness in the body, mind, and spirit.
+By stretching beyond what is most familiar, we as practitioners are able to delve more deeply into the body-mind experience.

 Community not competition